Loft Conversion Cost

 Take On The Project Management

-A loft conversion will require the services of a lot of different tradesmen.
-In most cases, you will hire a lead contractor who will also project manage the whole process.
-This involves coordinating the deliveries and the tradespeople so that all the work is completed in order.
+A loft conversion will require the services of many different tradesmen.
+In most cases, you will hire a lead contractor who will manage the whole process on your behalf.
+This involves coordinating the deliveries and the tradespeople so that all the work is completed at the right time.

-You will pay your contractor extra for them to take on this role.
-If you have the time to stay on-site and manage the project, this can save you between £1,500-£10,000 depending on the scale of the job.
+You will pay your contractor extra for them to take on this role though, as it does come with extra demands on their time.
+If you have the time to stay on-site and manage the project yourself, this can save you between £1,500 to £10,000 depending on the scale of the job.

 DIY Parts Of The Job